June is Alzheimer’s and Brain Awareness Month

 - Virtual reality.
 Virtual reality offers a respite from the emotional effects of dementia.
 Tech companies have discovered that virtual reality helps people with Alzheimer’s through reminiscence therapy.
 The therapy allows people living with Alzheimer’s to connect to earlier times and memories they can access.

 - Music & Memory.
 This program empowers emotion.
 Music lights up many parts of the brain.
 It triggers an emotional response.
 And, music is an excellent tool for connecting with people with all stages of Alzheimer’s.
 The Gardens at Town Square was the first retirement community in King County to offer the Music & Memory program.

 An Alzheimer’s diagnosis may not be avoidable.
 But, research shows that healthy habits can help prolong cognitive health and support brain plasticity.

 - Physical exercise promotes brain function.
 Fitness activities pump blood to the brain and up growth hormone levels.

 - Mental stimulation builds cognitive reserves.
 Through social engagement and learning activities that require right and left brain integration, the brain stays healthy longer.

 - Reducing stress levels encourages neurogenesis.
 Need to lower your stress level?
 Try meditation, intentional breathing, light stretching, even massage.

 - Nutritional methods, like the Mediterranean Diet, are associated with decreasing your risk of cognitive decline.
 Many scientists attribute this to the consumption of healthy fats and fiber.

 - Coffee!
 Moderate doses of caffeine might be connected to better brain health.
-So, please do not feel guilty about drinking that second cup.
+So, please do not feel guilty about cranking up your coffee maker and just drink that second cup.